 Master the Art of Using Essential Oils at Home!
 To help you reach your health goals with essential oils, please be sure to take the time to learn the fundamentals of aromatherapy.
 To help you do this, we have created a 10-Part Video Masterclass that we want to give you an opportunity to watch for FREE.
 This is our gift to you for being part of our Natural Living Family All you need to do is reserve your spot by clicking HERE.
 We'll see you there!

-Symptoms of a Histamine Intolerance
+What Are the Symptoms of a Histamine Reaction?

 People suffering from a histamine intolerance will see a variety of symptoms as long as our typical defensive mechanisms gain unusually elevated levels of histamine that go beyond the body’s normal ability to break down.
 (3) This list below reflects just a few of the allergy-heavy symptoms, so it is wise to consider histamine intolerance whenever the following symptoms appear: